 Lots of insects love beans as much as you do, including:

-- Slugs - will eat any part that comes near the ground.
+- Slugs will eat any part of the plant that comes near the ground.

 - Japanese beetles and aphids may also attack.

-Four-footed animals, like deer and groundhogs, will eat entire plants and fencing is necessary.
+Four-footed animals, like deer and groundhogs, will eat entire bean plants and fencing is necessary to stop them.